 Conclusion

-Stylish, swift and refined inside and out, the 2018 Accord is compelling enough to make the jump to Acura not worth it.
+Stylish, swift, and refined inside and out, the 2018 Accord is compelling enough to overshadow the TLX.

 [Images: Honda, Acura]